How much does Medicare Part B coverage cost?

-Part B carries an annual $226.00 deductible.
+Part B carries an annual $240 deductible in 2024.
 This deductible only counts towards Medicare approved amounts.
 After your deductible is met, you typically pay 20% (coinsurance) of the Medicare-approved amount, while Medicare pays 80% for most doctor services (including most doctor services while you’re a hospital inpatient), outpatient therapy, and durable medical equipment (DME).

 For more information, go to this webpage: www.medicare.gov/your-medicare-costs/medicare-costs-at-a-glance.